5 Clues That CrossFit 310 Is A Good Fit For You

 But of course, all of this is sitting there for the taking.
 You're welcome to grab handfuls and stuff all your pockets, or you can grab a teaspoon full and be on your way.
 Everyone learns this differently, and we'll meet you where you are.

 The real art of this whole thing is to have fun with it.
-Driving this hog is fun--and not everyone gets to!
 Enjoy the process.
-Smile big and enjoy the PR's.
+Smile big and savor the progress.
 There should be copious amounts of high-fives and laughter.

 If we're not having fun, we're not doing it right!